 CARE Certified is a program developed by Where Food Comes From, Inc. that focuses on three core areas: animal husbandry, environmental stewardship, and people and community.
-Currently, standards only exist for cattle and pigs, but some producers market their products for other animals under the certification despite the lack of developed standards.
-The animal husbandry standards used by CARE Certified are based on industry guidelines and do not demonstrate a meaningful improvement in animal care.
-Notably, the cattle standards do not apply to feedlot confinement, which can constitute a large percentage of the animal's life, and the pig standards permit the use of gestation crates.
+Currently, standards only exist for cattle, but some producers market their products under the certification despite the lack of developed standards.
+The animal husbandry standards used by CARE Certified are based upon industry guidelines and do not demonstrate a meaningful improvement in animal care.
+Notably, the cattle standards do not apply to feedlots, which can constitute a large percentage of the animal's life, and the standards do not prohibit painful procedures such as castration, dehorning, or disbudding.